brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_angular_rdf.rst

 Without the optional parameters, only the total :term:`ARDF` will be calculated.

 To additionally calculate the partial :term:`ARDF` for a pair of species, one can specify the types of the two species after the word "atom".
-The types 0, 1, 2, ... correspond to the active species for the current simulation.
-The active species follow their order in the potential file and are re-indexed from 0.
-GPUMD prints the active type mapping during initialization.
+For a compacted multi-element NEP potential, the types 0, 1, 2, ... refer to the active atom types printed at initialization, which preserve the species order in the original potential file.
+For other potential models, they correspond to the species in the potential file in order.
 Currently, one can specify at most 6 pairs.

 Example